 In the Packet Analysis panel, analysts can show or hide highlighting of certain common file types based on the file signature.
 When the Common File Patterns feature is turned on, the magic number bytes in the file signature are highlighted in the payload and you can hover over the highlighting to see the potential type of file.
 In this example, 89 50 4e 47 is highlighted in the hexadecimal payload and PNG is highlighted in the ASCII payload.
 When you hover over the highlighted bytes, the potential file type associated with the magic number is provided in a hover box.

-These are the files types and corresponding magic numbers that are highlighted if present in the payload:
+These are the file types and corresponding magic numbers that are highlighted if present in the payload:

 To view common file signatures in the Packet Analysis panel:

 - Go to the Packet Analysis panel, and turn on the Common File Patterns option.

 If there is more then one highlight in view, all are shown.